-The internship can be formalized with the RCSC Internship Coordinator when a clear agreement and understanding of responsibilities and potential learning experiences are known.
-RCSC 384 and RCSC 304 are prerequisites for the internship.
+The internship can be formalized with the Terry J. Lungren Center for Retailing when a clear agreement and understanding of responsibilities and potential learning experiences are known.
 Once all required forms are submitted and the internship proposal is completed academic credit will be determined and the student can enroll using a drop/add form.
 A Sponsor's Agreement must be signed by both the student and the cooperating firm to make the internship official.
-Failure to submit the signedsponsor agreement will result in the student being dropped from the internship units.
+Failure to submit the signed sponsor agreement will result in the student being dropped from the internship units.

 Besides working what do I have to do?

-This internship is closely monitored and evaluated by the firm, the student, and the Internship Coordinator, unlike general work experiences or co-op experiences.
-Internship assignments include professional journals, a special project, a log showing hours worked, a midterm and final analysis, and an oral presentation to one of the Retail classes or to the department.
+This internship is closely monitored and evaluated by the firm, the student, and the TJLC, unlike general work experiences or co-op experiences.
+Internship assignments include professional journals, a special project, a log showing hours worked, a midterm and final analysis, etc.

 Where do students do Internships?